N-Argyle/spectral/README.md

 ## How It Works

 1. The application accesses your webcam feed
-2. A CD used as a diffraction grating splits light into its component wavelengths
+2. Place your webcam in a box with a piece of CD (label and foil removed) over the lens.
+3. Create a slit in the box and shine a light through the slit.
+4. If using a cuvette, place it in front of the slit.
+5. Place camera at a 45 degree angle to the light source/slit.
+6. You should see a rainbow of colors on the webcam feed.
-3. The application processes the image data to extract spectral information
+7. The application processes the image data to extract spectral information
-4. You can take reference and sample measurements to calculate absorbance
+8. You can take reference and sample measurements to calculate absorbance.
+9. If needed, you can take a blackout calibration to account for the noise from your webcam.
+Just put tape over then lens and click the blackout button.
+10. Note: Live Spectrum does not show the actual spectrum, rather a spatial representation of the spectrum.
+It is more of a visual aid for setting up your experiment.

 ## Setup Instructions

-### Hardware Setup

-1. Place a CD (or piece of CD) in front of your webcam lens
-2. Set up a light source (preferably white LED) and a sample holder (cuvet)
-3. Position the setup so the diffracted spectrum is visible in the webcam

 ### Software Setup